 “It’s just, well, been kind of shit, at work,” Allen said after a moment, “because of that new boss.”

-The kettle hummed for a few seconds, then spoke, crackly.
+The kettle hummed for a few seconds, then spoke.
 “I can see how that might be challenging, Allen, and I want to know, what about him makes work frustrating?”

 “He just… isn’t nice.
 And he thinks I’m an idiot.
 I just wish he would just go and manage a different branch.
 Or just go.”
 Allen paused, then continued, “I think he’s gonna fire me.”

 Allen brought his eyes down from the window and stared vacantly at the sink.
-Seeing Allen’s face, the kettle decided to switch the video on its screen to a wide shot of a switchgrass field in gentle wind; it knew by now that switchgrass correlated with facial metrics indicative of relaxation and contentment.
+Seeing Allen’s face, the kettle decided to switch the video on its screen to a wide shot of a switchgrass field in gentle wind; it knew by now that switchgrass made Allen’s face relax.
 Allen looked at the screen and felt a little better.

 “That’s a nice view there,” he remarked.